 . . .or “ WHOEVER WILL CALL ON THE NAME OF THE LORD WILL BE SAVED.”
 Romans 10:13 (NASB)

 Should we reject God’s promise of salvation?
-If someone has taken the mark of the beast and they later learn the truth when they hear the gospel message, and want to become a Christian, what do you think God will do?
-What is your answer?
-Is your answer “No!”
-Then how will people become Christians during the tribulation?
+If someone has taken the mark of the beast and later learn the truth when they hear the gospel message, and want to become a Christian, what do you think God will do?
+We know God will not violate His promise!
+Discover how people will become Christians during the tribulation.

 1. John MacArthur.
 Bible Questions and Answers, Part 11.
 September 24, 1980. (www.gty.org/library/sermons-library/1301-I/bible-questions-and-answers-part-11)